strongloop/strong-globalize/README.md

 In runtime, the string resource JSON files under `intl` will be loaded on to memory as needed.

-Self contained CLI utility package is code-globalized and distributed with or without translated messages.json.
+**Use Case**: Self contained CLI utility package is typically code-globalized and distributed with or without translated messages.json.
 API library packages are typically code-globalized and distributed without translation.
 Such library packages are then downloaded and used as part of enterprise-scale applications.

 ```
 /Users/user